padogrid/geode-1-docker-debezium_kafka/README.md

 # Copy cache.xml
 cp $PADOGRID_WORKSPACE/docker/debezium_kafka/padogrid/etc/cache.xml padogrid/etc/

-# Copy debezium-demo-data-1.0-SNAPSHOT.jar
+# Copy debezium-demo-data-1.0.0.jar
-cp $PADOGRID_WORKSPACE/docker/debezium_kafka/padogrid/plugins/debezium-demo-data-1.0-SNAPSHOT.jar padogrid/plugins/
+cp $PADOGRID_WORKSPACE/docker/debezium_kafka/padogrid/plugins/geode-addon-debezium_kafka-1.0.0.jar padogrid/plugins/
 ```

-The `cache.xml` file defines the `inventory` regions that we will need for our demo and the`debezium-demo-data-1.0-SNAPSHOT.jar` file is needed for query services.
+The `cache.xml` file defines the `inventory` regions that we will need for our demo and the`geode-addon-debezium_kafka-1.0.0.jar` file is needed for query services.

 ## Starting Docker Containers

 There are numerous Docker containers to this demo.
 We'll first start the Geode/GemFire cluster containers and then proceed with the Debezium containers.
-For this demo, we intentionally made each container to run in the foreground so that you can view the log events.
+By default, the scripts provided run the containers in the foreground so that you can view the log events.
 You will need to launch a total of eight (8) terminals.
 If you have a screen splitter such as Windows Terminal, it will make things easier.

 ![WSL Terminal Screenshot](/images/wsl-terminal-inventory.png)

+You can also run some of the scripts in the background by including the '-d' option.
+These scripts are mentioned below.

 ### Start Geode/GemFire Containers